ahuacate/pve-nas/README.md

 ```

 **Add-on** (optional)
 Optional Add-on Easy Scripts can be run anytime.
-They are for adding new PVE NAS user accounts, installing a new service or even updating your PVE NAS OS release.
+They are for adding new PVE NAS User Accounts, installing a new service or even updating your PVE NAS OS release.
 Your options include:
 1. Adding a Jailed Chroot User Account
 2. Adding a Power User Account
 3. Adding a Kodi Rsync User Account